Table of Contents

 Essential features

-- Predominates in children but also occurs in adults
+- Predominant in children but also occurs in adults

-- Arises in the midline, with the brain stem, thalamus and spinal cord being the most common locations
+- Arises in the midline; the brain stem, thalamus and spinal cord are the most common locations

 - Diffusely infiltrative of both adjacent and distant brain structures